 Winterizing your outdoor fountain is a fabulous way to extend the life of your water feature.
 You will need to winterize your water fountain if you live in a region that experiences freezing temperatures during the winter months.
 Freezing water must expand on a molecular level and even the best-built cast stone water fountain can be cracked when forced to deal with this unchangeable law of nature.
 You can also cause a significant amount of damage to your pump and lines if you decide to not winterize your outdoor water fountain.

-While there are expensive chemicals you can use on your water fountain to help winterize it, this guide is going to show the most cost effective ways to keep your water fountain safe.
+While there are expensive chemicals you can use on your outdoor fountain to help winterize it, this guide is going to show the most cost effective ways to keep your water feature safe.
 You can save your money by following the tips below and keep your water fountain in tip top condition for years to come.

 Let’s take a moment to examine each of these steps and see how they can help in winterizing outdoor water fountains.

 Remove the Water